-(e) The penalties in this section do not preclude criminal penalties applicable under any law for conduct inconsistent with the provisions of this part.
+(e) The penalties in this section do not preclude criminal penalties applicable under any law for conduct inconsistent with the provisions of this section.

-443.15.
+443.16.443.17.
 Nothing in this part may be construed to authorize a physician or any other person to end an individual's life by lethal injection, mercy killing, or active euthanasia.
-Actions taken in accordance with this part shall not, for any purposes, constitute suicide, assisted suicide, mercy killing, homicide, or elder abuse under the law.
+Actions taken in accordance with this part shall not, for any purposes, constitute suicide, assisted suicide, homicide, or elder abuse under the law.

-443.16. (a) The State Public Health Officer, in consultation with the State Department of Social Services, shall adopt regulations establishing reporting requirements for physicians and pharmacists pursuant to this part.
+443.17.443.18. (a) The State Public Health Officer shall annually review a sample of records maintained pursuant to Section 443.7 443.8 and shall adopt regulations establishing additional reporting requirements for physicians and pharmacists pursuant to this part.